North Carolina Section 8 Housing

 The following table shows the current status of waiting lists in North Carolina.

-It's important to note that being on the waiting list does not guarantee that an applicant will receive Section 8 rental assistance.
+Although being on the waiting list does increase your chances of securing housing, it does not guarantee that an you will receive Section 8 rental assistance.
 The availability of rental subsidies is limited, and housing authorities may prioritize applicants based on factors such as homelessness or disability.

 How Long Does it Take to Get Approved for Section 8 in North Carolina?